mtz8302/AOG_SectionControl_ESP32/README.md

 Remark on non booting ESP32: they don't like raising input voltage when powering your step down 3,3V power source.
 To keep them in reset, put a 10uF electrolytic capacitor to reset - GND and another one EN - GND.
 So the enable and the reset pin will be LOW until power is stable.
 With this they will boot.

-NO rate control in AOG V4 at the moment (not supported by AOG)
+NO rate control in this code at the moment (not supported by AOG)

 Suggestion for documentation only: https://agopengps.discourse.group/t/section-control-documentation-for-ferilizer-spreader/1360